Cacifyy/ETL/README.md

 Part 4: Predictive Analytics

     1. Use the historical performance data to build a linear regression model:
-        a.
         Input: Effort (hours spent on an assignment).
-        b.
         Output: Predicted score.
     2. Train and validate the model using scikit-learn.
     3. Predict the scores for specific students (e.g., SID20131151, SID20149500, SID20182516) assuming 10 hours of effort.